didierdemaeyer/web-specialisatie/Proof of concept/readme.md

 - stairs.py: Build stairs a few blocks away from you
 - pacman.py: PACMAN EATS ALL
 - cage.py: LOL
+- gpio.py: used for testing input and output from pins
+- RCtime.py: used for receiving input from a light sensor
-- lightsensor_mc.py: placing blocks based in input from lightsensor
+- lightsensor_mc.py: placing blocks based in input from light sensor
-- whac-a-block.py: Whac-a-Block game 3x3 blocks hit them to whac
+- whac-a-block.py: Whac-a-Block game 3x3 blocks hit them to score points